 Activity 4: Sail Away On a Sunset Dinner Cruise

 A sunset dinner cruise is great for a very peaceful and relaxing evening out.
 This is about a 2-hour tour of the surrounding islands.
 You will learn quite a bit about some local culture and the myths of the pregnant maiden.
 One of the islands appears to be the shape of a pregnant woman lying on her back.
-On this island there is a lake, which is said to help with fertility if you swim or drink the waters.
+On this island there is a lake believed by some to help with fertility if you swim or drink the waters.
 The dinner is usually a boxed type meal, so nothing too fancy for the kids.

 Of course the name gives it all away; you are also in for a spectacular sunset too.
 The boat will stop out at the tip of the bay and allow you time to soak in all of the colors Mother Nature has in store for you.
 There is no doubt you will be in for a nice view.
 Take notice of the eagles flying above and around you as well.
 We would recommend booking with Naam Adventure.

 Tip: Parents, this is the perfect opportunity to sneak in a little romance!
-The older kids are safe to explore the boat and feel the wind at the bow, while you hang out drinking wine in the back, enjoying the sights before you.
+The older kids are safe to explore the boat and feel the wind at the bow.
+Waste no time heading to the back to enjoy a little wine and the gorgeous scenery.

 1 Great Place to Stay: Meritus Pelengi Beach Resort & Spa